rcl-ssl/docs/portal/stand-alone-san.md

 ## Verifying the DNS TXT Record with Dig

 - You can test the DNS record in the [Dig site](https://toolbox.googleapps.com/apps/dig/).
-In the site add the name identified in the DNS Validation page; and select the **TXT** record.
-The values for the record will be shown in the **;ANSWER** section
+In the site, add the name identified in the DNS Validation page; and select the **TXT** record.
+The values for the record will be shown in the **TXT** section

 ![image](../images/portal/dig-san.PNG)

 - If you see the correct DNS TXT record and values, the test is successful

-- If the test is successful, click the Validate button.
+- If the test is successful, click the 'Validate' button.

 # Certificate Creation